aohorodnyk/aohorodnyk.com/content/about/index.md

 +++
 title = "About"
-description = "About Anton Ohorodnyk - author of the blog" author = "Anton Ohorodnyk" date = "2020-12-30" layout = "about"
+description = "About Anton Ohorodnyk" author = "Anton Ohorodnyk" date = "2020-12-30"
+layout = "about"
 +++

 I'm senior software engineer with more than 10 years of experience in backend development.
-I'm interested in various technologies, it's the reason I created the website with the blog.
+I'm interested in various technologies, it's the reason I created the blog.
-To the blog I'm going to write articles about programming, databases and different useful technologies, tools and libraries.
+I like cartoons and video games, but do not spend a lot of time for playing.
+I'm interested in knowledge sharing and communications.
+Feel free to write me by any way.